WeiAkaneDeng/gJLS2/vignettes/Introduction.md

 * *I have genotype and phenotype data and am interested in running the gJLS analyses from scratch using the R package.*
   + *I have a relatively small dataset with < 5,000 samples and want to investigate particular markers or gene-set analysis.* <span style="color:green">The R GUI should be sufficient for this purpose.
 PLINK binary data can be read with "BEDMatrix" and the .raw genotypes can be read in directly as a data.frame.</span>
-  + *I have a relatively small dataset with < 5,000 samples and want to perform a genome-wide analysis.* <span style="color:green">We recommend either the Rscript or PLINK R plugin as the analysis is straighforward and simple to break the job by chromosome or apply other filters within PLINK.</span>
+  + *I have a relatively small dataset with < 5,000 samples and want to perform a genome-wide analysis.* <span style="color:green">We recommend either the Rscript or PLINK R plugin as the analysis is straightforward and simple to break the job by chromosome or apply other filters within PLINK.</span>
   + *I have datasets with > 5,000 samples.* <span style="color:green">The Rscript option will work nicely on binary files using "BEDMatrix", the multiple cores option can speed up the computational time, and the user specified write size makes sure that no results are lost in the process.</span>